Please note that we do not have any Private Lake Membership openings at this time.

 Watercraft: If you have a membership and your buddy has a brand new ride you are dying to try out, that’s okay with us, as long as the boat or jet-ski or other watercraft is properly insured by our standards, and goes through our process for admission to the lake(s).
 All of our lakes have a very strict Zebra Mussel policy.
 Be aware of this before joining any of our lakes.

 Size and Location: Our lakes are in different parts of the Front Range and we like to keep the locations on a need to know basis.
 This keeps our owners and members happy. 🙂 All lakes are at least 2200′ long (5-6 tricks on a wakeboard) and operate on a 20-minute rotational basis, or on any given day, however the members present choose to take turns.
+The key here is that only one boat moves at a time so everyone enjoys perfect water.

-Membership: MHW lakes are most often limited to 6 total members (nearly every other private lake in Colorado has 10-12 or more members) so you are able to ride more on any given day, or on a popular holiday weekend.
+Membership: MHW lakes are most often limited to 6 total members (nearly every other private lake in Colorado has 10-12 or more members) so you are able to ride more often on any given day, or on a popular holiday weekend.

 A typical lake schedule is as follows: